omniti-labs/template-maker/README.md

 Currently, the allowed actions are:

  * skip - prints the line unmodified - use this to match commented out lines
- * template - convert the line into a template
+ * template - convert the line into a template.
+This action can take 'filters' as parameters, which will convert the key used in the vars file
+   appropriately:
- * camel_template - convert the line into a template, and the 'key' value should be converted from CamelCase to underscore_case in the attributes.rb.
+   * camel_to_underscore - the 'key' value should be converted from CamelCase to underscore_case in the attributes.rb.

 For template actions, the pattern must contain two matching groups.
 The first matching group identifies the key that will be used in the chef